-As of May 10, 2020, 370 inmates presently housed at the Rikers Island jail complex have tested positive for the virus – it was an extraordinarily dangerous place to be housed, with over four times the rate of infection for New York City’s population and sixteen times the rate of infection for the United States.
+As of June 28, 2020, 322 inmates presently housed at the Rikers Island jail complex have tested positive for the virus – it was an extraordinarily dangerous place to be housed, with over four times the rate of infection for New York City’s population and sixteen times the rate of infection for the United States.
 While present figures are not currently available from Rikers, conditions are worsening as jails begin again to swell against capacity following the releases processed earlier this year.
 In state facilities, 517 inmates have tested positive for the virus, 16 have died, and hundreds of inmates have already been released.
 1,655 staff members have also tested positive for the virus.
-Gov. Cuomo has committed to releasing more in state custody, but the Department of Corrections is acting slowly.
+Gov. Cuomo has committed to releasing more inmates in state custody, but the Department of Corrections is acting slowly.
 Unless a defense attorney is involved in the process and lobbying for the release of an inmate, the decisions as to whom should be released are being made by corrections officers and politicians.

 If you have a loved one who is housed at a New York State or City facility and you are concerned that they might be at high risk of death or complication due to age or an underlying health complication, contact the Law Offices of Jeffrey Lichtman immediately.
 There are multiple avenues that may be pursued for release from a state or local detention facility when attorneys are involved – including petitioning prison officials for compassionate release and motions to judges for the modification of a sentence – and each should be explored immediately.
 Indeed, these applications are already being granted.